marufmax/goweb/README.md

 ## GoWeb
-This is a practice repo, do not use this.
+This is a practice repo.

+I am trying to duplicate PHP Laravel framework features into Go!

+- larago ( contains the framework )
+- app (directory contains the application. implementation of the framework)